 It is time to upgrade.
 Corporate says it would be wise to have HD capacity in the new cameras.
 WTJR production says they would like at least one robotic camera but like the old style studio config.
 Engineering says it would be preferred if all 3 cameras the same type so they match.
 Also we need tally lights and intercom like we have now.
 Accounting says as cheap as possible to get the job done with good quality.

 Many things have changed over the last 20 years.
 We now have many different options.
-1. Upgrade to current studio cameras like we have now but latest version.

 2. Use small HD Robotics camera that have built in remote capability.